 c) For users of air transport services, the benefits of regulating the relevant operator by means of a licence are likely to outweigh the adverse effects.

-On 13 February, the CAA granted licences to the operators of Heathrow and Gatwick airports which will come into force on 1 April 2014.
+On 13 February, the CAA granted licences to the operators of Heathrow and Gatwick airports which came into force on 1 April 2014.
 These licences include conditions relating to price controls, service quality and operational resilience, amongst others.
-More details are available on the quinquennial review of designated airports page.
-Until 1 April 2014, the operators of Heathrow, Gatwick and Stansted airports are exempted from the need to hold a licence and will continue to be regulated under the Airports Act 1986.
+More details are on the quinquennial review of designated airports page.

 An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three financial years may apply for a certificate that confers rights on the operator as a statutory undertaker.
 Airport operators who already have a permission to levy airport charges issued under section 39 of the Airports Act 1986 retain their status as a statutory undertaker.
 A note on the transition between the Airports Act and Civil Aviation Act, including a list of airports that have rights as statutory undertakings is available.

-Documents relating to the CAA's powers with respect to are available in the section on Airports (Ground handling) Regulations 1997.
+Documents relating to the CAA's economic powers with respect to groundhandling are available on the page on Airports (Ground handling) Regulations 1997.

 The CAA's competition powers with respect to airports are on the Competition Powers page.

-Documents relating to the CAA's powers under the Airports Act 1986 are available on The Airports Act 1986.
-The CAA's economic regulation powers for the non-designated airports in England, Scotland and Wales under part 4 of the Airports Act and for the non-designated airports under the Airports (Northern Ireland) Order 1994 ceased from 6 April 2013.
-Its powers under the Airports Act for the designated airports of Heathrow, Gatwick and Stansted will cease from 1 April 2014.
+Documents relating to the CAA's work under the Airports Act 1986 are available on The Airports Act 1986.
+The CAA's economic regulation powers under part 4 of the Airports Act and under the Airports (Northern Ireland) Order 1994 ceased from 6 April 2013 for non-designated airports and from 1 April 2014 for the designated airports (Heathrow, Gatwick and Stansted).

 The CAA is currently looking to provide clarity on its expected approach to the economic regulation of any new capacity expansion of London airports and any associated costs that may be incurred during Q6 and subsequently.
-The current plan for this workstream is set out here.
+Information on this is available here.